Nandan206/AWS-DevOps-web-server/README.md

 This repository contains a shell script (`setup_webserver.sh`) for automating the setup of an Apache web server on an Ubuntu EC2 instance.

+## Initial Setup
+## EC2 Instance Setup

+1. Launch a t2.micro Amazon linux and Ubuntu EC2 instances from the AWS Management Console.
+2. Make sure to configure the security group to allow HTTP (port 80), SSH (port 22) traffic and all ICMP - IPV4 (all port ranges).
+3. Once the instance is running, SSH into the instance using your key pair.

 ## Usage

 1. SSH into your Ubuntu EC2 instance.